UKHomeOffice-test/drone-tree-config-test/README.md

 - single .drone.yml file in root: OK
 - .drone.yml file in root and tenant-a/.drone.yml -> fail (linter: duplicate pipeline names)
+- tenant-a pipeline only with changes in resources: OK
+- adding 2 new pipelines for tenants b and c -> fail (linter: duplicate pipeline names)